-An officer walks past the suspect and tells Penn to put down his weapon.
-Penn refuses saying, “I have a right to have my gun."
-Allen said that’s when Penn moved his hand over a gun lying on a counter next to him.
+An officer walked past the suspect and told Penn to put down his weapon.
+Penn refused saying, “I have a right to have my gun," according to body camera video.

 But police said in 2020 they believed Penn was reloading the gun.
 An officer, who has been identified as Rippen, then appears to punch Penn.
 Rippen and two other officers wrestled Penn to the ground and handcuffed him, the video shows.
 Penn was arrested and charged with obstructing a robbery investigation.

 Penn's lawyer, Hank Sherrod III, said using the obstructing governmental operations charge “is standard procedure for most police jurisdictions and 100% used in north Alabama.”

 The lawsuit says city officials failed to ensure officers were properly trained and supervised.

 City leaders were aware of numerous situations “in which citizens were subjected to unconstitutional stops, searches, arrests and uses of force but took no action to investigate and discipline officers,” the lawsuit says.

 Penn spent six weeks with his jaws wired shut as he recovered.